Essa National Draft Horse Show (ENDHS)

 Liability & Indemnification

 - All Exhibitors are required to carry their own liability insurance.
-And it is the responsibility of each horse exhibitor to carry at least one million dollars ($1,000,000) liability insurance.
+And it is the responsibility of each horse exhibitor to carry at least two million dollars ($2,000,000) liability insurance.
 Please complete insurance details on assist expo when making entries.

 - Exhibitors of animals, machinery in motion, and other exhibits that may cause injury or damage to persons coming in contact with them shall take all precautions to safeguard the public, including but not limited to, guarding their exhibits, providing barriers to protect the public, providing restraints as required, etc., The exhibitor agrees to indemnify and save harmless, The Essa and District Agricultural Society, board of directors, staff and volunteers from and against all claims, demands, costs, penalties, fines, charges and expenses whatsoever resulting from damage caused by the exhibitor and/or his/her exhibit to any person or persons, animal or property.